mistval/node-fetch-cache/docs/upgrade_guide.md

 1. The minimum supported node version for `node-fetch-cache` is v16.0.0
 2. Unlike `node-fetch` v3, `node-fetch-cache` v5 still supports CommonJS.

+In addition node-fetch-cache specifics have changed in the following ways:

+1. If you are providing a custom `calculateCacheKey` function, it must now be async (returns a promise).

 ## Upgrading node-fetch-cache v3 -> v4

 The v4 version of node-fetch-cache has several breaking changes and new features.